-Neil Pasricha: [00:08:22] But the principle that I want to lay out for your listeners today is actually, no, no, no, it is more failure equals more success.
-And the examples, I want to give to you are like — look at baseball for example.
+Neil Pasricha: [00:08:22] But the principle that I want to layout for your listeners today is actually, no, no, no, it is more failure equals more success.
+And the examples, I want to give to you are like -- Look at baseball for example.
 Okay.
 So I had this old baseball statistics book when I was a little kid.
-I’d look around and it’s like, okay, the guy with the most wins is Cy Young.
+I'd look around and it's like, okay, the guy with the most wins is Cy Young.
 He’s earned 12 wins.
 Guy with the most losses is Cy Young.
 Guy with the most strikeouts is Nolan Ryan, guy with the most walks is Nolan Ryan.
 I mean, literally, the people that fail the most are also the people that succeed the most.
-Look at wedding photographers — it’s one of my favorite little subindustries, wedding photographers. and I’m always like, “How did you guys get so many good pictures of the wedding?
-How’d you get 50 awesome shots?”
-And they all answer the same way, Jordan.
-They say, “Well, I took 2,000 photos.
-The failure rate on my pictures is way higher than yours, but because my frequency is so much higher, I get more success.”
+Look at wedding photographers is one of my favorite little subindustries, wedding photographers, and I was like, “How did you guys get so many good pictures of the wedding?
+How'd you get 50 awesome shots.”
+And they all enter the same way, Jordan.
+They say, “Well, I took 2000 photos.”
+The failure rate on my pictures is way higher than yours, but because my frequency is so much higher, I get more success.
 We have to start thinking of failure as the pathway to success.
 It is the thing you need to exponentially increase in order to build up that thick skin, to get that resilience going, and ultimately to win more in the long run.

 Jordan Harbinger: [00:09:25] Okay.
-I understand that, but the photography analogy, maybe I’m just getting lost in the metaphor here.
-Doesn’t that cheapen the skill of a photographer?
+I understand that, but the photography analogy, maybe I'm just getting lost in the metaphor here.
+Doesn't that cheap in the skill of a photographer?
 Surveillance cameras take probably 10,000 photos an hour or something, right?
-Nobody’s putting those up in the MOMA.
+Nobody's putting those up in the moment.